buckldav/merit-learn/docs/golang/admin.md

 <details markdown="block">
   <summary>What is the difference between authentication and authorization?</summary>

   - Authentication is when a user logs in, typically with a credential like a password.
 Happens one time.
-Provides the user with a session or token
+Provides the user with a session or token.
   - Authorization is when a user presents a session cookie or token header in a request and the server allows them access to their resources.

 </details>